cristoichkov/GBS_Bioinf_Process_Mamm/README.md

     * `plink.sh`.- Generate .bed, .bim, .fam and .raw files

 *note.- the folder `unused` contains the scripts that I use to practice and probe the final scripts*
+    * * `ipyrad_read_loci.R`.- parse the .loci file into fasta file, and creates a table with the sequence length.
+    * `compares_trees.r`.- compare the topology of two different trees

 ###### data